GerardOtiniano/click2shape/README.md

 ---

-## 🗺 Creating a GeoTIFF with QGIS
+## Creating a GeoTIFF with QGIS

-Before using `shapepick`, you'll need a properly georeferenced image:
+Before using `click2shape`, you'll need a properly georeferenced image:

 1. **Open your vector or raster base data in QGIS**.
 2. Add any visual layers you'd like (e.g., basemaps, vector overlays).